JamBrains/polkavm-examples/README.md

 ### `failed to link "test.elf": truncated ecalli instruction`

-This was a but in polkatool, update it with `cargo install --git https://github.com/koute/polkavm polkatool`.
+This was a bug in polkatool, update it with `cargo install --git https://github.com/koute/polkavm polkatool`.